Robert Novak: Career

 Novak appeared on CNN on its opening week in 1980.
 His status as a well-known print reporter brought a sense of credibility to the fledgling new network, and Novak soon created a weekly interview show that Evans co-hosted.
 He established a public image as a combative debater on the program.
 Novak later became the executive producer of Capital Gang on CNN, which also featured him as a panelist on the show and included his friends Al Hunt and Mark Shields.
-He also took over as host of Crossfire from Pat Buchanan.
+He also took over as the conservative co-host of Crossfire from Pat Buchanan.

 On August 4, 2005, Novak walked off the set during a live broadcast of the show Inside Politics, on which he appeared along with Democratic strategist and analyst James Carville.
 During a heated discussion about Florida Republican Representative Katherine Harris's just-announced 2006 bid for U.S. Senate, Novak uttered "I think that's bullshit!" after Carville remarked that Novak had "to show these right-wingers that he's got a backbone."
 As anchor Ed Henry was asking Carville a question, Novak threw off his microphone and stormed off the set.
 Critics later charged that Novak had done so to avoid discussing recent developments in the Valerie Plame affair on-air.
 In response to the incident, CNN suspended Novak for one day and apologized to its viewers, calling the outburst "inexcusable and unacceptable."

 Novak retired from CNN after 25 years on December 23, 2005, stating that his relationship with the network lasted "longer than most marriages."
 Novak also said he had "no complaints" about CNN.
 Fox News had confirmed one week earlier that Novak had signed a contract to do unspecified work for the network.
 Novak stated that he still would have left CNN even if he had not been suspended in the August incident and did not go to Fox News because the network was more friendly to his point of view.
 Novak said: